How are vocabulary and reading connected?

 When you are trying to learn new vocabulary, start small.
 Try to just learn a few new words a week.
 Introduce these new words at the beginning of the week and use them consistently in conversation and school work throughout the week.
 As the weeks continue, your vocabulary will compound.

 We love games to build vocabulary!
 This can be as simple as matching words with definitions.
-Our Reading Program includes numerous games to help build your vocabulary while having fun.
+Our Summer Reading Program includes printable card games to help build your vocabulary while having fun.
+These games include antonyms, synonyms, and word manipulation.

 Studies from Sprenger (2005 and 2010) and the review of the current research on vocabulary instruction compiled by the National Reading Technical Assistance Center (2010) suggest the following ways to teach new vocabulary: